04jono/critter-world-writeup/README.md

 ## Implementation

+Approximately 8000 lines of code were written from scratch.

-Our first task was to design a recursive descent parser for the grammar of a "critter" programming language specified in the project spec below.
+Our first task was to design and implement a recursive descent parser for the grammar of a "critter" programming language specified in the project spec below.

 Project spec: https://www.cs.cornell.edu/courses/cs2112/2022fa/project/project.pdf?1668394201

-We then had to write an interpreter for the critter programming language.
+We then had to develop an interpreter for the critter programming language.
 These interpreted programs defined the behavior of critters in a simulated world.

 Finally, we designed a modern GUI in JavaFX to allow the user to interact with the world.
 Features included zooming, panning, and intuitive controls for clicking on critters and fast-forwarding the world simulation.

+In all, we implemented a simple interpreted programming language, and developed a modern and user-friendly UI for the game based on the critter language.

 ## Images